RR-Inyo/shindo/README.md

 #### `shindo.getShindoName(I: float, lang: str = 'jp') -> str`
 This functon converts the JMA instrumental shindo scale, which may have fractional values below the decimal point, into the actual shindo scale.
 If `lang = 'jp'` is given, shindo 5-, 5+, 6-, and 6+ becomes 5弱, 5強, 6弱, and 6強 by this function. if `lang != 'jp'`, 5-, 5+, 6-, and 6+ are returned, as a string.
 Shindo 0-4 are also returned as a string.

+## Test bench
+This module contains the `if __name__ = '__main__':' section in order to allow to be run and test itself.
+A data of past major earthquake, which was observed in Yonago, Tottori, Japan, is automatically downloaded as a CSV file and the acceleration data is acquired as a NumPy array.
+The calculation will show shindo 5.1, which is equal to the value available on the JMA website.
+You can change the past earthquake if you know the URL of the CSV file.
+See [this website](https://www.data.jma.go.jp/svd/eqev/data/kyoshin/jishin/index.html) for the past major earthquake acceleration data.